Performance review template

 Get everyone on the same page

 Review the 9 box grid structure and methodology with your team and confirm how you’re going to measure performance and potential.
 Consider:

-- What will the next steps be for employees who are labeled as low performers or low potential?
+What will the next steps be for employees who are labelled as low performers or low potential?

-Use each employee’s specific job description and responsibilities to create a customized framework for their assessment and get as specific as possible with their performance expectations.
+Use each employee’s specific job description and responsibilities to create a customised framework for their assessment and get as specific as possible with their performance expectations.

 For example, a basic framework for performance could be:

 Low: Does not meet the performance expectations set by job description or manager, did not meet last quarter’s sales goals, etc.

 Moderate: Employee meets performance expectations.